wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/approvals-power-automate/includes/3-respond.md

 The same can be done using the Power Automate app in your smartphone.

-In the app select **Activity**, which is available in the bottom menu, then select **Approvals, which are available on the top menu.
+In the app select **Activity**, which is available in the bottom menu, then select **Approvals**, which are available on the top menu.
 There you will see any pending approvals, which you can complete using the options available.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the app with Activity feature and list of approvals.](../media/respond-smart-device.png)](../media/respond-smart-device.png#lightbox)